Work with the Trail

 we ARE HIRING

-Ecological Restoration Intern | Spring 2026
+Ecological Restoration Intern | Summer 2026

-Join The Trail Conservancy this spring as an Ecological Restoration Intern and play a hands-on role in protecting and restoring the Butler Trail at Lady Bird Lake.
+Join The Trail Conservancy this summer as an Ecological Restoration Intern and play a hands-on role in protecting and restoring the Butler Trail at Lady Bird Lake.
 You'll lead volunteer groups, coordinate cleanups, and work directly in Austin’s rain gardens, shorelines, and green spaces to support ecological restoration efforts.
 This paid position offers flexible hours, meaningful fieldwork, and the opportunity to make a visible impact on one of Austin’s most iconic natural areas.
 Read the job description below to see how to apply.

-Application Deadline: November 14, 2025
+Application Deadline: March 6, 2025

 WORK WITH THE TRAIL